I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Wilson.
 I welcome this very important debate and I congratulate my hon.
 Friend the Member for Hartlepool (Mike Hill) on how he put forward the case on behalf of the petitioners.
 All hon.
 Members speaking today—whether we support or oppose the petition—have the welfare of racehorses at heart, before, during and after their careers.
 It is not just those advocating for the petition who support horse welfare.
 Indeed, in my experience there are no more passionate advocates for the welfare of thoroughbreds than those who work in the sport day in, day out.

-I draw members’ attention to my entry in the Register of Members’ Interests.
+I draw members’ attention to my entry in the Register of Members’ Financial Interests.
 If the hon.
 Member for Shipley (Philip Davies) has a modest interest in a modest horse, I have a minuscule interest in a couple of very modest horses, although our gelding won a couple of bumpers at Sedgefield racecourse in your constituency, Mr Wilson.
 As someone who grew up with a great love of horse-racing, it was a thrill for me to see a horse that I have a minuscule interest in run at the champion bumper at Aintree on the Friday evening of the festival.

 I am always struck by the attention paid by all of the staff at the yard to every possible need of the racehorses in their care.
 They are just some of the more than 6,000 racing grooms across training yards throughout Great Britain who put the welfare of the horse at the centre of everything they do: racehorses receive a standard of care virtually unsurpassed by any other domesticated animal.